 1) It can kill you apparently.
 Not everyone who plays NFL football (or college football, or high school football) develops CTE-induced aphasia and dies, of course.
 But enough of them have, and enough exhibit these debilitating cognitive effects in the long term to make a compelling adverse case.
-Roman gladiators may have been the all-pro middle linebackers of their time, but eventually they were borne from the arena in pieces.
-Free will allows anyone the license to play that game, but I’m free to opt out of that sort of spectacle… How parents can allow their children to play the game, knowing what we now know, I truly do not understand.
+Roman gladiators may have been the alpha, all-pro middle linebackers of their time, but eventually they were all borne from the arena in pieces.
+Free will allows anyone the license to play that game, but we are similarly free to opt out of that sort of spectacle… How parents can allow their children to play the game, knowing what we now know, I truly do not understand.
 Create for yourself a Google alert for “High School Football Spinal Cord and Head Injuries” and witness the sickening news trickle in each Friday night, often via the live-Tweets of sportswriters who witness yet another ambulance on the field, under the klieg lights of small town America.
 It’s no shock to learn participation is falling across the country.
 I predict that, in 20 years, no public high school in the nation will have 11-man, tackle football teams, because no public school system will have the money to cover the liability insurance.
 Kids will continue to play football, or course, but only via private clubs.
 Like Rollerball.

 5) From a labor perspective, NFL brass have so brought the players’ union to heel that in this, the nation’s most lucrative sport, the individuals who create the spectacle itself have next to no power.
-Despite creating the most revenue and experiencing the shortest careers, theirs is the worst contract security among major American athletes; hockey players (many of whom are Canadian or European) have better access to guaranteed contracts, to say nothing of professional baseball and basketball players.
-While rampant militarism permeates the league and helps explains (alongside mere paternalism and racism) the extended blackballing of Kaepernick, his remains a labor issue at its core.
+Despite creating the most revenue and experiencing the shortest careers, theirs is the worst contract security among major American athletes; hockey players (many of whom are Canadian or European) have better access to guaranteed contracts — as do baseball and basketball players.
+While rampant militarism permeates the league and helps explains (alongside mere paternalism and racism) the extended blackballing of someone like Kaepernick, his remains a labor issue at its core.
 On this, in America, we should be able agree: No employer has the right to tell an employee how to voice his or her political beliefs (Hey, right-wingers: Do those who possess a ‘right to work’ also possess a right to belief?).
 Neither does that employer have the legal right to collude with purported competitors to bar that person from employment on account of those beliefs.
 The NFL does both routinely.

-Here’s the awkward thing (and mark this down as Reason #3,489 why American football fans hate New Englanders with the heat of 3,490 suns): The Pats, who once filled us with shame and self-loathing, have become a massive source of social and civic engagement.
+Yet here’s the awkward thing (and mark this down as Reason #3,489 why American football fans hate New Englanders with the heat of 3,490 suns): The Pats, who once filled us with shame and self-loathing, have become a massive source of social and civic engagement.
 Where I live, here in Maine, people throw game parties where men and women alike don replica jerseys and eat snacks.
 These events are highly inclusive, communitarian, almost weekly affairs.
-It’s hard to find fault with them on any level.
+It’s hard to find fault with them.
 Indeed, it would be churlish to refuse invitations to this sort good natured revelry.
 So, while I am abstaining from the NFL, the Patriots have become such a civic/social institution in Maine that it’s honestly impossible to avoid them, even if one wishes to.